pablofs20/UMU-5G-real-time-ddos-detection/README.md

 $ mvn package exec:java -Dexec.mainClass=org.um.streaming.TraceConsumer
 ```

-To launch the ml processor, make sure you have activate the conda enviroment.
+To launch the ml processor, make sure you have activated the conda enviroment.
 Then, run:
 ```
 $ sh runML.sh
 ```